-Following the recent decision of the we understand that the New Zealand Transport Authority, Wellington City Council, and the Greater Wellington Regional Council are reconsidering how to approach traffic issues in the Basin Reserve Area.
+Following the recent decision of the Basin Bridge Board of Inquiry to decline resource consent for a Basin Reserve flyover, we understand that the New Zealand Transport Authority, Wellington City Council, and the Greater Wellington Regional Council are reconsidering how to approach traffic issues in the Basin Reserve Area.

 We, representing the under-signed organisations, request to be formally involved in any such work.
 We consider that if we are meaningfully involved at the outset there is a better chance of the parties finding workable solutions.